FG promises to end high mortality rate of Nigerian airlines - Businessday NG

-Festus Keyamo, Minister of Aviation and Aerospace Development, says President Bola Tinubu’s administration will put to an end the high mortality rate of airlines that has defined the Nigerian aviation industry.
+Festus Keyamo, the Minister of Aviation and Aerospace Development, has promised that the Bola Ahmed Tinubu administration will put to an end the high mortality rate of airlines which the industry was known for in the past.

-Keyamo spoke at the weekend during the 10th-anniversary celebration of West Africa’s largest operator, Air Peace, held in Lagos.
+Keyamo made this known at the weekend during the celebration of the 10th anniversary of West Africa’s largest operator, Air Peace during an eventful occasion held at Eko Hotel and Suits in Lagos.

-Addressing dignitaries from all walks of life who attended the event, the minister said Nigeria has a history of high mortality of airlines, noting that more than 100 airlines in the last 40 years had gone under.
-He said studies have shown that air travel in Nigeria has huge potential and with the right policies and actions, Nigeria would have the most successful airlines in Africa.
+Addressing the high dignitaries from all walks of life who attended the ceremony, the Minister said Nigeria has a history of great mortality of airlines, noting that more than 100 airlines in the last 40 years had gone under; incidentally, studies have shown that air travel in Nigeria has huge potential and with right policies and actions, Nigeria would have the most successful airlines in Africa.

-According to him, the Tinubu administration will frontally address this problem and bring it to an end by reviving what has been neglected over the past 40 years.
+He said that the Tinubu administration will frontally address this problem and bring it to an end by reviving what has been neglected over the past 40 years and that is the issue the government is addressing right now.

 “The busiest route in the whole of Africa is the Lagos-Abuja route; that is, in the entire Africa.
 I think it is followed by Johannesburg-Cape Town.
 But Nigeria is number one in terms of domestic travel.

-Read also: Keyamo directs foreign airlines to patronize local caterers for onboard meals

 “We have the population, we have the traffic, we have the people.
-So, it is surprising that if we have this traffic, if we have this domestic traffic, why are the airlines not surviving?
+So it is surprising that if we have this traffic, if we have this domestic traffic, why are the airlines not surviving?
 Ask yourself.
 Why are they not surviving?
-And together, since we came to the office, I have sat down with operators to solve this problem and I listened to them,” he said.
+And together, since we came to office I have sat down with operators to solve this problem and I listen to them,” he said.

 Keyamo, however, said that it has become reassuring that a Nigerian carrier, Air Peace, has defied this high mortality phenomenon, which happens on airlines after 10 years of operation, but in the case of Air Peace, everything is looking up, indicating that it will be a great carrier of the future.

 “And then here you have Air Peace, after 10 years, still looking strong, still looking healthy, and actually on the rise rather than on the decline.
-I remember in the last few months, just like a couple of our local airlines, I have approved a number of international routes for Air Peace.
+I remember in the last few months, just like a couple of our local airlines, I have approved several international routes for Air Peace.

 “As I speak with you, Air Peace is a proud ambassador of the Federal Republic of Nigeria.
 As a government, we are proud to support our local airlines.